Adventure through reading

 All children have the right to education, regardless of their background, in order to develop to their native potential.
 Unfortunately, the economic situation of the families they come from and the limitations of the communities they grow up in make their path difficult.

-In order to support these children, United Way Romania has developed the Adventure through Reading project, which will run starting in 2021 in rural communities in need.
+In order to support these children, United Way Romania has developed the Reading adventure project, which runs since 2021 in rural communities in need.

 The intervention aims to prevent and combat the risk of functional illiteracy among children in a vulnerable situation by ensuring access to specific literacy activities.